jshields-ca/continuo/docs/TESTING_PHASE_PLAN.md

 - [ ] Conversion tracking

 ### 3. Accounting Module Testing (BUS-5)
+**Note**: BUS-6 (Transaction Management) and BUS-7 (Invoice Generation) are not yet implemented and are not part of this testing phase.

 #### Chart of Accounts
 - [ ] Account hierarchy management